 The award winners receive a diploma and a monetary award of 10,000 US dollars.

 UNESCO invites Members States in consultation with their National Commissions, and non-governmental organizations in official partnership with UNESCO and active in a field covered by the Prize to propose candidates for the UNESCO-Juan Bosch Prize for the Promotion of Social Science Research in Latin America and the Caribbean 2015.

-Deadline for the submission of candidates: 2 February 2015 at midnight.
+Extension of deadline for the submission of candidates: 27 February 2015 at midnight.